Chiral numerical renormalization group: Noninteracting Benchmark

 Lastly we turn to consider the thermal correlation functions between the impurities' fermionic operators:

-where $\mathbf{G}\left(i\nu_{l}\right)= { }$ is the Matsubara Green function, with $\nu_{l}=\left(2l+1\right)\pi/\beta$ the fermionic Matsubara frequencies, and $\mathbf{G}^{R}=\mathbf{G}^{A\dagger}$ are given by Eq.\,(\ref{eq:Noninteracting-Retarded-Greens-Function}).
-In the second line, $\mathbf{A}$ is the zero temperature spectral function, and the temperature dependence enters only through the Fermi-Dirac distribution, $f_{FD}$.
+where $\mathbf{G}\left(i\nu_{l}\right)= { }$ is the Matsubara Green function, with $\nu_{l}=\left(2l+1\right)\pi/\beta$ the fermionic Matsubara frequencies and $\mathbf{G}^{R}=\mathbf{G}^{A\dagger}$ given by Eq.\,(\ref{eq:Noninteracting-Retarded-Green-Function}).
+In the second line, $\mathbf{A}$ is the zero temperature spectral function, and the temperature dependence enters only through the Fermi-Dirac distribution, $f_{\mathrm{FD}}$.
 From symmetry considerations we expect both impurities to be at half-filling, i.e., $\left\langle d_{m}^{\dagger}d_{m}\right\rangle _{T}=\frac{1}{2}$ for all temperatures, and this is indeed reproduced (not shown).
-Thus, the only relevant information appears in the off-diagonal terms, which can be evaluated numerically in the continuum-limit (e.g., by evaluating the Matsubara sum), and also calculated for the discrete system.
+Thus, the only relevant information appears in the off-diagonal terms, which are evaluated numerically both in the continuum limit and for the discrete system.
 We find that at temperatures $T<v_{F}/R$ the correlations are captured correctly by the discrete system.
 However, as is evident from the second line of Eq.\,(\ref{eq:NI-CorrT}), the oscillations in the spectral function impair the high-temperature results, which should fall exponentially, but instead oscillate around zero, decaying at a slower rate.

-Before moving to the interacting case in the next section, we draw the main conclusions from this section.
-While our chiral NRG scheme reliably reproduces the thermodynamics, its validity regarding spectral properties depends on the inter-impurity distance.
+Before moving to the interacting case, we draw the main conclusions from this section.
+Our scheme reliably reproduces the thermodynamics, as well as local dynamics, but its validity regarding interimpurity properties depends on the interimpurity distance.
 As one would have expected, the discretized NRG scheme does not reproduce the fast oscillations at energies exceeding $v_{F}/R$.
-However, these high energy discrepancies are washed out as one looks at low energies, where the spectral functions are accurately reproduced.
+However, these high-energy discrepancies are washed out as one looks at low energies, where the spectral functions are accurately reproduced.
+Most importantly, these discrepancies do not compromise chirality, which is preserved on all energy scales, as demonstrated by the distance independence of the thermodynamic and local spectral quantities at all energy scales.